-- The first parameter indicates the form of action to take to perform this action typically it is xrl which indicates an XRL should be called. - If the action is xrl, then the second parameter gives the XRL to call to set the value of configuration tree instance of this template tree node.
+- The first parameter indicates the form of action to take to perform this action typically it is xrl which indicates an XRL should be called.
+To execute an external program instead, the action should be program. - If the action is xrl, then the second parameter specifies the XRL to call to set the value of configuration tree instance of this template tree node. - If the action is program, then the second parameter specifies the program to execute to set the value of configuration tree instance of this template tree node.